 Mobile phones and tablet devices offer convenience, but they are also easy to lose or steal.
 Here are some ways you can protect yourself now in the event your device is lost or stolen later:

-- Password-protect your device or enable the fingerprint login feature (if available) so it cannot be accessed without the password or your fingerprint.
+- Password-protect your device or enable the biometric identifier login feature (if available) so it cannot be accessed without the password or your biometric identifier.

 - Enable an automatic screen-locking mechanism to lock the device when it’s not actively being used.

 - Consider using a remote wipe program that gives you the ability to send a command to your device that will delete any data.

 - Keep a record of the device's make, model and serial number in case it's stolen.